-The following table summarizes the underwriting discounts that we will pay.
-The underwriting fee is the difference between the public offering price and the amount the underwriters pay to purchase the shares from us.
+The following table summarizes the underwriting discounts that we and the selling shareholder will pay.
+The underwriting fee is the difference between the public offering price and the amount the underwriters pay to purchase the shares from the selling shareholder and us.